In a Nutshell:

 Check Latest Price

 Do you suffer from constant pain?
-Are you in the market for a good-quality massage chair that will not only help make you feel better but also keep you from having to run to your local chiropractor’s office all the time?
+Are you in the market for a good-quality massage chair that will help make you feel better and keep you from having to run to your local chiropractor’s office all the time?

 If you answered yes to the questions above and your search for the right massage chair has led you to consider this model, we urge you to read our Osaki Pro Soho review before spending your money.

-While this chair has a number of well-implemented features, it’s not one we can recommend, and in the sections that follow, we’ll tell you exactly why.
+While this chair has several well-implemented features, we cannot recommend it, and in the sections that follow, we’ll tell you exactly why.

-Before we even get to that, though, there are a couple of points we should clear up about this model.
+Before we even get to that, though, we should clarify a couple of points about this model.

-It should also be pointed out that the chair we’ll be focusing on in this review is the Soho II
+It should also be noted that the chair we’ll focus on in this review is the Soho II

-As you might guess, it is the successor to the Soho I, with the key difference being that the original Soho had an S-track and the updated version having a J-track.
+As you might guess, it is the successor to the Soho I. The key difference is that the original Soho had an S-track, while the updated version has a J-track.

-We’ve provided the manufacturer’s links to both and note that the company charges the same price for both, so there’s literally no reason to get the short-tracked original if you can get the longer track without spending more money.
+We’ve provided the manufacturer’s links to both.
+Note that the company charges the same price for both, so there’s no reason to get the short-tracked original if you can get the longer track without spending more money.

-With those two things said, let’s take a closer look at this chair.
+With those two things said, let’s look closer at this chair.

 Osaki 4D Pro Soho with beige PU upholstery, beige and white ash exterior, and white base